LinkedIn Content Tips: Which Is Better, a Like, Share, or Comment?

 To Like, Share, or Comment?

-So, which is better?
+So, which engagement signal is better?
 Hands down, comments dominate the LinkedIn algorithm, making commenting alone superior even to likes and shares combined.
+LinkedIn especially values thoughtful comments and the dwell time that results from conversational threads.

 All 3 activities send social signals to the LinkedIn algorithm that the content has passed at least one user's approval.
-But these actions shouldn’t be taken just for the algorithm — the people seeing the liked and shared posts and comments will see social media proof that the content being passed along was deemed worthy by at least one of their network connections.
+However, users shouldn’t take these actions just for the sake of the algorithm — the people seeing the liked and shared posts and comments will see social media proof that the content being passed along was deemed worthy by at least one of their network connections.

 Want your content to get further faster?
 Learn more about TSL Marketing’s B2B Digital Advertising Services.